-Keener was a durational daily performance and exhibition for the Glasgow International Festival of Visual Arts in 2018.
-Exploring themes found in the cosmic pessimism of pop culture, the materiality of fashion/corporate events, post-digital beliefs and the Irish tradition of ‘Keeners’.
+KEENER was a durational daily performance and solo exhibition for the Glasgow International Festival of Visual Arts in 2018.
+Exploring themes of cosmic pessimism, the materiality of fashion/corporate events, post-digital beliefs in the anthropocene and the Irish tradition of ‘Keeners’.

 The term ‘Keener’ references women hired to sing at funeral wakes as a vocal form of mourning, historically the Church accusing the practice as being ‘Paganistic’, challenging the hierarchical role of the male priests at the time.
 Through this exhibition this analogy is used in a musical and ‘Cosmic Pessimist’ sibylline guise to grieve the Anthropocene; presenting the claim that the “future can only be for ghosts” … to lament, entice, and detach at once.
 Using expanded photography, meditative pop soundscapes, CGI video and theatrical apocalyptic aesthetics to provide a decadent sculptural ambience in the historical setting of The Savings Bank, situated in the Southside, Laurieston area of Glasgow.